lep/jassdoc/Readme.md

 # Build

-To build this project you need a somewhat recent GHC, the haskell library megaparsec, the lexical analyser generator alex, gnu make and the sqlite3 cli binary.
+To build this project you need a somewhat recent GHC, the haskell library megaparsec-7, gnu make and the sqlite3 cli binary.